 Data volumes on SAN storage have numeric IDs in the range 1 (one) through 63.
-Data volumes on internal storage have IDs 92 and 93 if your HCP nodes have six drives.
-If your nodes have 12 drives (local storage systems only), you also have data volumes with IDs 94 and 95.
+Data volumes on internal storage have IDs 92 and 93 if your HCP nodes have six spinning drives or twelve SSDs.
+If your nodes have 12 spinning drives (local storage systems only), you also have data volumes with IDs 94 and 95.